On Computing the Maximum Parsimony Score of a Phylogenetic Network: Complexity of Computing the Softwired Parsimony Score of a Rooted Phylogenetic Network

-\steven{ We now show that it \leo{is very} hard to approximate the softwired parsimony score on rooted networks, even in the case of binary characters.
-The first inapproximability result applies to binary networks.
-The second, stronger inapproximability result applies to general networks and holds even when the network is both tree-child and time-consistent.
-This shows that in a complexity-theoretic sense trivial approximation algorithms are the best one can hope for.
-Both results are \leo{much} stronger than the APX-hardness result presented in \cite{jin2009parsimony}.
-At the present time we do not have an inapproximability result for networks that are simultaneously binary, tree-child and time-consistent: in this sense Theorem \ref{softwired_treechild_thm} is \snew{currently the strongest hardness result we have} for such networks.}\\ \\ \steven{ Before proceeding we formally define the output of an algorithm that approximates $PS_\text{sw}(N,\alpha)$ as a tree $T \in \cT(N)$ and a certificate that $T \in \cT(N)$ i.e. a switching $S \in \cS(N)$ corresponding to $T$.
+We now show that it is very hard to approximate the softwired parsimony score on rooted networks. \sbsteven{We give two inapproximability results.
+The first, the stronger of the two, applies to nonbinary networks and holds even when the network is both tree-child and time-consistent.
+It shows that in a complexity-theoretic sense trivial approximation algorithms are the best one can hope for in this case.
+The second result, which is only slightly weaker, applies to binary networks.} Both results are much stronger than the APX-hardness result presented by \cite{jin2009parsimony}.
+At the present time we do not have an inapproximability result for networks that are simultaneously binary, tree-child (and time-consistent): in this sense Theorem \ref{softwired_treechild_thm} is \snew{currently the strongest hardness result we have} for such networks.

+Before proceeding we formally define the output of an algorithm that approximates $PS_\text{sw}(N,\alpha)$ as a tree $T \in \cT(N)$ and a certificate that $T \in \cT(N)$ i.e. a switching $S \in \cS(N)$ corresponding to $T$.
 The certificate is necessary because it is NP-hard to determine whether a tree is displayed by a network \cite{clustercontainment}.
-The parsimony score \snew{(i.e. value of the objective function)} associated with \snew{the output} $T$ is then
+The parsimony score (i.e. value of the objective function) associated with \snew{the output} $T$ is then

 where the minimum is taken over all extensions~$\tau$ of~$\alpha$ to~$V(T)$.
 Note that $PS(T,\alpha)$ can easily be computed in polynomial time by applying Fitch's algorithm to $T$.
-If necessary Corollary~\ref{cor:tree2labelling} can then be applied to transform this in polynomial time into an extension of $\alpha$ to $V(N)$ \cs{such that the} switching \cs{corresponding to $T$, i.e. our certificate,} has parsimony score at most $PS(T,\alpha)$. }\\
+If necessary Corollary~\ref{cor:tree2labelling} can then be applied to transform this in polynomial time into an extension of $\alpha$ to $V(N)$ \cs{such that the} switching corresponding to $T$, i.e. our certificate, has parsimony score at most $PS(T,\alpha)$.

-Consider the following simple observation.
+\sbsteven{Consider the following simple observation}.